DanWehr/recompyle/README.md

 ## Using the `shallow_call_profiler` decorator

-This decorator uses function rewriting internally to record the execution times of all calls, in addition to the total execution time of the function.
-A time limit must be provided, and if the total time is below/above that limit then a below/above callback will run.
+This decorator uses call wrapping internally to record the execution times of all calls, in addition to the total execution time of the function.
+A time limit must be provided, and if the total time is below/above that limit then below/above callbacks will run.

-The default callbacks will create a log showing the total time, and if the total is above the limit also log a summary of those calls.
+The default callbacks will create a log message including the total time, and if the total is above the limit it will also include a summary of the times of all calls.
 If the total time exceeds the configured threshold, a log is created that includes the call execution times, ordered by longest calls first, making it easy to see which call caused the increase.

-Multiple call times for the same name (e.g. from multiple `int()` calls) will be summed together into a single value for this default output.
+Multiple call times for the same name (e.g. from multiple `int()` calls) will be summed together for the default logging.
+Custom callbacks used instead of the default ones will receive the times of all individual calls.

 ```python
 import logging